Olafschouten/Olafschouten/README.md

 ## Hi there, I'm Olaf 👋

-- 🔭 I’m currently working on a Laravel Jetstream|Inertia in Vue.js project
+- 🔭 I’m currently working with Laravel and Vue.js project
-- 🌱 I’m currently learning Vue.js
 - 💬 Ask me about Laravel and Vue framework
 - 😁 My hobbies are gaming, cycling and lisening to music
 - 📫 Olafschouten99@gmail.com